Aaryan-Degama/CS_Lab_Assignment_2/README.md

 # Problem 19 — Cleartext Transmission of Sensitive Data (Node.js / Express)

-A small Express "SecureBank" login demo built for Assignment-2 (Cyber Security, July–Dec 2026, Section-B).
+A small Express "SecureBank" login demo built for Assignment-2 (Cyber Security, July–Dec 2026, Section-C).
 It deliberately contains the assigned vulnerability so the flaw, its exploitation, and its fix can all be demonstrated on video as required by the assignment.

-This is a Node/Express port of the equivalent Python/Flask version - same behaviour, same demo flow.

 > This video's link: **https://drive.google.com/file/d/1ZeLBOkVeWTJk9zHn4R5LtnPs35dMZ63H/view?usp=sharing**<br>
 > Group ID: **20**